-I'm a visiting scholar at the University of Illinois at Urbana-Champaign, and a research scientist at Embrapa.
+I am a research scientist at Embrapa.
 This is the Brazilian governmental company dedicated to agricultural research.

 I apply genomics to improve the use of plant genetic resources by breeding programs.